rodneymo/rig-monitorv2/README.md

   * windows/i386
   * windows/x86-64

-The following features are not part of the release and will be included in the beta release in 1-2 weeks' time:
-* Updated dashboards.
-In the meantime take the influx branch mentioned above and fine tune them to your needs.
-The influxDB data model is very much the same with some minor changes.
-* Profitability calculation and dashboard
 If you need support for other miners, pools, smart-plugs or for bug reporting, new feature request etc... then submit a new issue on the github project here:https://github.com/rodneymo/rig-monitorv2/issues

 rodneymo